To create a new bot, select “Create Bot" in the bot dashboard.

 For example, if there is a wide bid-ask spread for a credit spread position, the ask price to close the spread may exceed the spread’s width.
-As always, you have the ability to manually override positions, SmartPricing settings, exit criteria, and orders at any time.
+As always, you have the ability to override positions, or SmartPricing settings, exit criteria, and orders at any time.

 Position Limits - Daily

-For example, a bot with a daily limit of two positions will stop scanning for new positions if two positions have been opened in one trading day.
+For example, a bot with a daily limit of three positions will stop scanning for new positions if three positions have been opened in one trading day.